FAQs & How to Apply

 - Be sure all required parts are submitted at once.
 Only completed applications will be reviewed.

-- You will be notified regarding course acceptance or denial via email once we have reviewed your applications, no later than October 1st.
+- You will be notified regarding course acceptance or denial via email once we have reviewed your applications.

 - We may contact you by phone for any follow-up questions regarding your application.